allaboutapps/next-starter/README.md

 To add new ones following steps are necessary:

-* Copy SVG content
+- Copy SVG content
-* Add content to path, set filename (Replace <svg> with a <g> if you want to set transformations for all child elements)
+- Add content to path, set filename (Replace <svg> with a <g> if you want to set transformations for all child elements)
-* Camel case the attributes inside the SVG
+- Camel case the attributes inside the SVG

+## Licenses
+You can generate a file containing used third party licenses using `yarn license-check`. **CC-BY-4.0** is included because of NextJS including caniuse-lite which is using CC-BY-4.0.
+So the license file is mandatory for attribution.
+`yarn build` will automatically generate a license file.